lvgl/lv_port_viewe_7_espidf/README.md

 - Run or Debug.
 Alternatively click on the fire icon (ESP-IDF: Build, Flash & Monitor) to run flash and debug the code

 ### Debugging
-- Debug, ESP Logging Library `ESP_LOGE, ESP_LOGI ...`?
+- Debug using ESP Logging Library `ESP_LOGE, ESP_LOGI ...`
-- Other?
--
-## Notes

-Other notes, e.g. different configs, optimization opportunities, adding other libraries to the project, etc
+- After flashing (ESP-IDF: Build, Flash & Monitor), a terminal will appear showing the logs

 ## Contribution and Support